Colin Losee Corbin – September 4, 2025

 Colin is survived by his wife, Amy Lee; his daughter, Colleen Corbin Dowda, and her husband, Darron Dowda; his son, Clyde Lee Corbin, and his wife, Kristi Wasden Corbin; his grandchildren: Calvin Corbin and his wife, Deanna Ballard Corbin; Jerusha Dowda Hamson and her husband, Logan Hamson; and Ian Dowda and his wife, Marriah Cardin Dowda; his great-grandchildren: Drake, Erik, and Zelda Hamson; and many other loved ones.
 He was preceded in death by his siblings and his son, Clark Corbin.

-There will be a viewing on Friday, September 12, at 10:00 a.m., followed by a memorial service at 11:00 a.m. in The Church of Jesus Christ of Latter-day Saints building at 1705 N. Murray Blvd., Colorado Springs, CO 80915.
+There will be a memorial service on Friday, September 26, at 11:00 a.m. in The Church of Jesus Christ of Latter-day Saints building at 1705 N. Murray Blvd., Colorado Springs, CO 80915.
 Afterward there will be a reception with refreshments.
-Burial services will take place on Tuesday, September 16, at 1:00 p.m. at the Pikes Peak National Cemetery, 10545 Drennan Road, Colorado Springs, CO 80925.
+Burial services will take place on Monday, September 29, at 2:00 p.m. at the Pikes Peak National Cemetery, 10545 Drennan Road, Colorado Springs, CO 80925.